Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/blastwave_outfits/readme.md

 ### Description:

 Adds "Gone with the Blastwave" webcomic-inspired outfit.
-Colors are pre-set via reskinning, and it is not GAGsified at the time being.
+Colors are pre-set via reskinning, and it is not GAGsified.
-This version do not provide armor values.
+This version does not provide armor values.

 ### TG Proc/File Changes: